Valinho António

 GeoAI · Crop Yield Estimation · IoT

-His research is fundamentally driven by the critical need for up-to-date and reliable crop production statistics across Sub-Saharan African (SSA) countries.
-Mr. António has observed that while machine learning (ML) and Earth Observation (EO) are effective for crop monitoring, their application is often hindered by the scarcity of in-situ data required for developing reliable models and producing timely agricultural information.
-His work therefore focuses on advancing ML and EO satellite imagery approaches to achieve accurate crop type classification and yield estimation within SSA smallholder farming systems.
+Mr. António's research is driven by the critical need for up-to-date and reliable crop production statistics across Sub-Saharan Africa.
+While machine learning and Earth observation have proven effective for crop monitoring, their application is often hindered by the scarcity of in-situ data required to build reliable models and produce timely agricultural information.
+His work focuses on advancing ML and satellite imagery approaches to achieve accurate crop type classification and yield estimation within smallholder farming systems across the region.

-To address these challenges, Mr. António is developing a physics-informed GeoAI-based framework at the Xylem Lab designed to significantly improve crop yield estimation by integrating the WOFOST crop model with Ensemble Kalman Filter-based leaf area index assimilation and a machine learning model.
-His doctoral research is supervised by professors from Carnegie Mellon University (CMU) Africa, where he is an active member of the GEOLAB research group, further strengthening his contributions to precision agriculture and geospatial AI.
+To address these challenges, Mr. António is developing a physics-informed GeoAI-based framework at the Xylem Lab that integrates the WOFOST crop model with Ensemble Kalman Filter-based leaf area index assimilation and a machine learning to improve crop yield estimation.
+This work is carried out under the supervision of professors from Carnegie Mellon University Africa, where he is an active member of the GEOLAB research group, further strengthening his contributions to precision agriculture and geospatial AI.